 The OAPEN-UK research plan takes an agile approach.
 We think that this is necessary in an environment where new open access and REF policies are developing, new funding models are being tested and publishing is changing what we mean by a monograph or ebook.
 The original OAPEN -UK research plan was updated in early 2013 with new work packages added and agreed by the Steering Group.
+It was then reviewed in light of changes to the landscape and a Research Plan for Year 3 agreed at the February 2014 Steering Group meeting.

 Whilst it is updated, it always remains focused on three key research questions: